 It's horrific and people look weird and distorted and like ragdolls and your brain can't process that those are real humans that have literally been squashed.

-Well what do you think?
+Well, what do you think?

-I mean is is Europe ever gonna get it because I even see Merkel doubling down on stupid again.
+Because I even see Merkel doubling down on stupid again.

 No, she's doubling down on stupid, no problem at all.

-And of course we've seen exactly the same thing all over again where when it's an attack by an Islamist extremist, it's nothing to do with Islam but when it's one person in Charlottesville, it's everything to do with everyone from the right wing ever.
+And of course, we've seen exactly the same thing all over again, where when it's an attack by an Islamist extremist, it's nothing to do with Islam.

-And I think we've seen that and then we've just had a knife attack in Finland, two dead yelling Alu Akbar as he stabbed them to death and then another stabbing in Germany just happened, although they're saying that that's not terror.
+And then we've just had a knife attack in Finland, two dead, yelling Alu Akbar as he stabbed them to death.

-Although I don't know what being stabbed in the street is if not terrifying.
+Although I don't know what being stabbed in the street is, if not terrifying.

-You know, in one sense I gotta uh yeah the CIA apparently warned Spain uh about this and I'm not criticizing their intelligence community here because as we both know this is extraordinarily difficult what in terms of of stopping these terrorists um but they did do a good job and they were able to stop and arrest about six other people that had planned other attacks because that's very much the MO of ISIS and radical Islamists that they don't hit you once they try and hit you like on 911 you hit they hit you four times in a day.
+But they did do a good job and they were able to stop and arrest about six other people that had planned other attacks because that's very much the MO of ISIS and radical Islamists, that they don't hit you once, they try and hit you, like on 9-11, they hit you four times in a day.

-You know, these are people that are being watched whether they're high up on the watch list or not and that's always a concern um and I've heard a lot from Spanish friends that the word there is that Catalonia has been kind of flooding Barcelona and places with migrants, with Muslim migrants in order to try and keep the vote for independence.
+And I've heard a lot from Spanish friends that the word there is that Catalonia has been kind of flooding Barcelona and places with migrants, with Muslim migrants, in order to try and keep the vote for independence.

-So almost bringing in a new wave of people in order to get votes and I think that's something people in the UK can relate to where we see areas of the UK that have been completely lost we would say to Muslim uh populations and of course they always vote Labour or Democrats in your case.
+And I think that's something people in the UK can relate to where we see areas of the UK that have been completely lost, we would say, to Muslim populations.

 And that's certainly the word on the street in Spain, although it can't be articulated in the press.

-Well, listen, I don't even mind helping people out, but I don't think taking every single person on from countries and cultures that differ so vastly is necessarily a good thing.
+Well, listen, I don't even mind helping people out, but I don't think taking every single person on from countries and cultures that differ so vastly is necessarily a good thing because unless there is assimilation and adoption of the values of people that you're bringing into the country,

-lesbians as a matter of just a penalty for them being who they are and then you throw them off roofs and and hang them and if you persecute Christians and Jews I don't think you're gonna fit in very well.
+and I keep using the same example because it's the one that works best is if you grow up under Sharia and you think that you could tell Katie Hopkins how to dress and Katie Hopkins that she can't drive and you kill gays and lesbians as a matter of just a penalty for them being who they are and then you throw them off roofs and hang them and if you persecute Christians and Jews, I don't think you're going to fit in very well.

 I think it's one of the most popular in the UK.